Alisa1989/sampleUnityGitignore/README.md

-# How to save a project to GitHub
+# How to use GitHub for your Unity projects

+## Getting Started - Saving a project to Github

 Download the ```.gitignore``` file contained in this repository and place it in your directory, which will allow you not to save useless files and therefore reduce upload and download time